Spirit Of The Yukon

 Mandatory Vaccinations Against COVID-19

-All guests, including minors, must be fully vaccinated, at least 2 weeks prior to departure, to participate.
+All guests, including minors, must be up to date with their COVID-19 vaccines prior to departure to participate.
 Guest vaccination requirements are currently for all departures until further notice.
+For more information visit our Travel Safe page.

 *Web prices reflect Instant Rebate pricing.
 Offers valid for new bookings only and subject to availability.
 Offer may be cancelled at any time.